AEGON34/skill-sharing-with-firebase-auth/README.md

-## SkillSwap – A Local Skill Exchange Platform
+## SkillSharing – A Local Skill Exchange Platform

 A responsive skill-sharing web platform where users can offer, learn, and exchange skills within their local community.
 Users can browse skill listings, view details, authenticate using Firebase, and manage their profiles.